hirakban/Erdos_DS_2024_Stock_Price/README.md

 -- Using tools like VADER and custom made lexicon we assigned sentiment scores to Financial News and Geopolitical News.

--- Webscrapping tools and Data colletion tools present in the Folder `Webscrapping`
+-- Webscrapping tools and Data preprocessing work present in the Folder `Webscrapping`, `Sentiment Analysis` and `EDA`

 ### Feature Engineering and Modelling